ruifcastro/CleanMyDeck/README.md

 Don't forget to make it executable:

 chmod +x CleanMyDeck.sh
+chmod +x Update_CleanMyDeck.sh

 Run it like this:
 sudo ./CleanMyDeck.sh

+And to update it:
+./Update_CleanMyDeck.sh

 Here are the sections in the script: